hasak/IksOks/README.md

 # IksOks

-## Overview

-This is a console-based Tic-Tac-Toe game written in C++.
+A console-based Tic-Tac-Toe game written in C++.
 It supports:

 * **Single-player mode:** Play against the computer with a simple AI.
 * **Two-player mode:** Play against another human player.